What is Combined Heat and Power?

-Combined Heat and Power (CHP), also known as Cogeneration, is the most fuel efficient and environmentally friendly process of using a single fuel to simultaneously produce electricity and heat at the point of use.
+Combined Heat and Power (CHP), also known as Cogeneration (Cogen), is the most fuel efficient and environmentally friendly process of using a single fuel to simultaneously produce electricity and heat at the point of use.

-Correctly sized and installed, Combined Heat and Power offers significant advantages to all sectors which have a simultaneous thermal and electrical load.
-The main advantages include substantial financial savings on utility costs, large carbon reduction and increased security of supply.
+Combined Heat and Power offers significant advantages to all sectors which have a simultaneous thermal and electrical load when correctly sized and installed.
+These advantages include substantial financial savings on utility costs, large carbon reduction and increased security of supply.

-Natural gas is typically used as a fuel source (although biogas from anaerobic digestion and non-conventional gases can also be used as fuel) during combustion and releases mechanical energy which converts into electricity via the alternator.
-Heat is recovered via the engine exhaust heat exchanger to provide hot water and space heating to local infrastructure.
+Natural gas is typically used as a fuel source during combustion and releases mechanical energy which converts into electricity via the alternator.
+Heat recovered from the engine exhaust heat exchanger provides hot water and space heating to local infrastructure.

 Cogeneration uses natural gas at extremely high efficiencies in the order of 85% – 90% when compared to conventional means of taking electrical energy from the grid and thermal energy from on-site boilers, which may be up to 40% less efficient.